Best Practices

-What Supabase's built-in monitoring does not tell you
+What Supabase monitoring does not tell you

 Supabase ships solid default database monitoring for the first year of a project.
 Past a certain scale, three gaps become visible: there is no way to look at yesterday, the "slow queries" view is reactive, and the dashboard does not tell you which slow query hurt the user.
 This post describes the three gaps, what fills each one honestly, and where a single tool cannot.